 In this course, practical guiding skills are honed and the FGASA field guide syllabus is expanded.
 Most of the training is on foot, exploring the wilderness as you learn how to guide bush walks in big game territory.
 It’s certainly thrilling with the emphasis on dangerous game encounters – and the necessary safety requirements.

-Trails Guide training courses are run by EcoTraining in a number of Greater Kruger reserves, in Makuleke, in the remote north of Kruger National Park, and in Mashatu in the Kalahari fringe-lands of Botswana.
+Trails Guide training courses are run by EcoTraining in a number of Greater Kruger reserves and in Tuli block in the Kalahari fringe-lands of Botswana.
 Guests are based at camps that are comfortable and functional, sharing spacious 2-bed tents.

 Note: Field Guide Courses